-CubicFarms is an agriculture technology and vertical farming company.
-CubicFarms develops and employs proprietary technologies to provide high-quality, predictable crop yields for farms around the world.
-CubicFarms' technology, the System, is a unique modular growing system that is the product of eight years of research by Jack and Leo Benne, formerly the majority shareholders of Bevo (now a wholly owned subsidiary of Zenabis), one of the largest plant propagation businesses in North America.
-The System addresses the two most difficult challenges in the vertical farming industry, high electricity and labour costs, using unique undulating path technology.
-CubicFarms leverages its patented technology by operating its own facility in Pitt Meadows, British Columbia, selling the System, licensing its technology and providing industry-leading vertical farming expertise to its customers.
+CubicFarm Systems Corp. is a technology company that is developing and deploying technology to feed a changing world.
+Its proprietary technologies enable farmers to grow high-quality, predictable crop yields for farms around the world.
+CubicFarms has two distinct technologies that address two distinct markets.
+The first technology is its patented CubicFarmTM System, which contains CubicFarms' patented technology for growing leafy greens and other crops.
+It is a unique modular growing system which is the product of eight years of research by Dutch greenhouse growers, Jack and Leo Benne.
+Jack and Leo Benne were the majority shareholders of Bevo Agro Inc. (now a wholly-owned subsidiary of Zenabis Global Inc.), one of the largest plant propagation businesses in North America.
+The System addresses two of the most difficult challenges in the vertical farming industry, being high electricity and labour costs, using unique undulating path technology.
+CubicFarms leverages its patented technology by operating its own R&D facility in Pitt Meadows, British Columbia, selling the System to farmers, licensing its technology and providing industry-leading vertical farming expertise to its customers.